jesperkha/SuperSurveys/README.md

 ## About The Project

-Survey Fleet is a simple web-app designed to easily create and send out online surveys.
+Super Surveys is a simple web-app designed to easily create and send out online surveys.
 The intent is to make data collection for school-, buisiness-, and personal projects easier and more effective.
-Survey Fleet allows you to quickly make a multiquestion survey and visualize result data in an appropriate way.
+It allows you to quickly make a multiquestion survey and visualize result data in an appropriate way.

 <br>